 It’s that not unusual for a late payment to happen during the course of your life – in fact, you might not even think it’s a big deal.
 But while a creditor won’t show up at your door simply because your payment is late, it can have a bigger effect than you may realise.

-While you may not worry too much about a missed payment, especially if you’ve paid it as soon as you’ve realised, it will have an effect on your credit score.
+While you may not worry too much about a missed payment, especially if you’ve paid it as soon as you’ve realised, it will affect your credit score.

-The higher the frequency and severity of late payments, the larger an impact it will have on your score.
+The higher the frequency and severity of late payments, the larger its impact on your score.
 And, late payments do remain on your report for up to six years.

-Your credit report is important to lenders when they need to make a decision on your application for a car loan.
+Your credit report is important to lenders when deciding on your application for a car loan.
 So if your late payments have affected your credit score, it’s likely that it could affect your chances of being approved or accessing the best interest rates too.

-However, every lender is different and has their own set of eligibility criteria.
+However, every lender is different and has its own set of eligibility criteria.
 Some may take evidence of late payments more seriously, as it could indicate you’re not managing your finances well.

 When it comes to car finance, it’s always better to have a good credit score, so if a late payment has taken your score down – even a little – it’s worth spending some time trying to improve it, as it could take you under what the lender deems acceptable for a score.